Be found at the exact moment they are searching. Sign up and Get Listed

 Welcome to the Wisconsin therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Wisconsin cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Wisconsin zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Wisconsin zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Wisconsin telehealth therapists.

 Surveys conducted by the U.S. Census Bureau found 5.77 million people lived in Wisconsin in 2015.
 About 37,680 residents were employed in jobs involving community health and social service.